vitran96/evershop-docs/docs/development/getting-started/introduction.md

 keywords:
 - EverShop introduction
 sidebar_label: Introduction
-title: Free open-source React Ecommerce Platform
+title: Free open-source Node Ecommerce Platform
-description: EverShop is a full stack React Ecommerce platform that helps developing an e-commerce store.
+description: EverShop is a full stack Node Ecommerce platform that helps developing an e-commerce store.
 EverShop is a flexible with both admin panel and front store are extensible.
 ---

-# EverShop – An Open-Source React Ecommerce Platform Introduction
+# EverShop – An Open-Source Node Ecommerce Platform Introduction

 Welcome to the EverShop.
-A React Ecommerce Platform!
+A Node Ecommerce Platform!

-EverShop is an open-source [React ecommerce platform](/) that helps developers developing their e-commerce store.
+EverShop is an open-source [Node ecommerce platform](/) that helps developers developing their e-commerce store.
 Based on a module system, EverShop is a flexible with both admin panel and front store are extensible.

 EverShop also offers rich functionality.
 Enabling merchants to develop a web store meets the business requirements.